 This is the very least you can do, really 😄

-At UBS Digital, we’re offering FREE consultation for people looking to launch a new side hustle or take their business online.
-All you have to do is call us on 08149906220 or drop us an email at [email protected] and we’ll be happy to chat.
+At UBS Digital, we’re offering a FREE consultation for people looking to launch a new side hustle or take their business online.
+All you have to do is call us on 08149906220 or drop us an email at firstname.lastname@example.org and we’ll be happy to chat.
 Also, we’re offering SIGNIFICANT discounts on all our products and services to help you during this ‘Stay Home’ period.

 Basically, whatever you think we can do to help you, don’t be afraid to ask.

 Finally, let’s all do what we can to help one another get through this trying time.
 If you know someone that wasn’t able to stock up before the curfew, send them some money to buy groceries if you can.
 And if you visit the market one of these days, maybe buy something for your neighbour who can’t.
 Nothing is too small.
 And remember, we shall overcome.